Building GrapheneOS

 See the install page for information on how to use the factory images.
 See the usage guide section on sideloading updates for information on how to use the update packages.

-Running script/release.sh
+Running script/generate-release.sh

 also generates channel metadata for the update server.
 If you configured the Updater client URL and set the build to include it (see the information on OFFICIAL_BUILD